Exclusive Best of Aruba, Antigua, and Curacao Package

 Your fun-filled day exploring Aruba attractions ends with a refreshing swim (sea and weather conditions permitting) in the pristine waters of Aruba as you visit Arashi Beach, renowned for its beautiful white sand and great snorkeling (not included).

-Enjoy this exclusive small group tour to Antigua's beautiful and historic South Coast.
-Smaller groups allow for more personalized visits of locations including Shirley's Heights, Dow Hill Interpretation Center, and Nelson's Dockyard.
+Enjoy this exclusive small-group tour to Antigua's beautiful and historic South Coast.
+Smaller groups allow for more personalized visits to locations, including Shirley Heights, Dow's Hill Interpretation Center, and Nelson's Dockyard.

-English Harbour, Antigua's historic district, is focused on the 15 square miles of Nelson's Dockyard National Park.
-Developed as a base for the British Navy in the great age of sail, the harbor served as the headquarters of the fleet of the Leeward Islands during the late 18th century.
+English Harbour, Antigua's historic district, is centered around the 15 square miles of Nelson's Dockyard National Park.
+Developed as a base for the British Navy during the great age of sail, the harbor served as headquarters for the fleet of the Leeward Islands in the late 18th century.

-Although the dockyard was greatly expanded at that time by Horatio Nelson, it was gradually abandoned in the nineteenth century and was closed in 1889.
-Today Nelson's Dockyard has been completely restored, and it is now the only Georgian dockyard in the world.
+Although the dockyard was greatly expanded under Horatio Nelson, it was gradually abandoned in the nineteenth century and closed in 1889.
+Today, Nelson's Dockyard has been completely restored and remains the only Georgian dockyard in the world.

-Further above the harbor, at Shirley's Heights, are the partially-restored fortifications of the harbor's colonial observation post; the view from Shirley Heights extends out over the harbor and far across the Caribbean to neighboring islands.
+Further above the harbor, at Shirley Heights, you'll find the partially restored fortifications of the harbor's colonial observation post.
+The view from Shirley Heights stretches out over the harbor and across the Caribbean to neighboring islands.

-Dow's Hill Interpretation Center is a place visitors can watch an impressive multimedia presentation of Antigua's history from its initial settlement to independence.
-Observation decks at Dow's Hill provide another fine view of the harbor and the ruined fortifications of Fort Berkeley, located on the far side of the bay.
+Dow's Hill Interpretation Center offers an engaging multimedia presentation on Antigua's history, from its earliest settlements to independence.
+Observation decks at Dow's Hill provide another fine view of the harbor and the ruins of Fort Berkeley, located on the far side of the bay.

 Kayak and Snorkeling Tour